hat-open/hat-core/docs/components/event/index.rst

 Backends
 ''''''''

-Backends are simple wrappers for storing and retrieving events from specialized storage engines.
+Backends are wrappers for storing and retrieving events from specialized storage engines.

 Backends available as part of `hat-event` package: